robynsmith/Learning-Resources/README.md

-# tech
+# Learning-Resources
-This repository is record stuff that I learn.
+This repository is record stuff that I learn and links to their resources.

 ### Puppet
 - [Learning VM](https://learn.puppet.com/)) *(Note: In progress)*